kellythle/conference-system/phase1/readme.txt

 assign a valid speaker for your event.
 4. If you entered 2, you will create a speaker by entering their username and then password when prompted.
 5. If you entered 3, you will jump back to the Main Menu.

+[Message System]: This system helps view or send messages.
+1. Message System is accessible for all Users, but menu options will be generated for different types of users.
+2. On the Message System menu, there are these options:
+    For Attendees:  0.
+Exit Message Menu.
+                    1. View conversations and reply to messages.
+                    2. Send a message to a single user.
+    For Speakers:   0.
+Exit Message Menu.
+                    1. View conversations and reply to messages.
+                    2. Send a message to Attendees of your Talks.
+    For Organizers: 0.
+Exit Message Menu.
+                    1. View conversations.
+                    2. Send a message to a single user.
+                    3. Send a message to all Speakers.
+                    4. Send a message to all Attendees.
+    To access each of these options, enter the number corresponding to the option.
+3. For all users, if you entered 1, you will first view a list of all users with whom you have conversation histories.
+Enter the username of the user whose conversation you wish to view.
+Speakers will be able to respond to a conversations with Attendees, and Attendees will be able to respond to conversations with Attendees and Speakers.
+Organizers do not need the option to respond to conversations, because other Users cannot message Organizers.
+4. For other options, the user will be prompted for which individual username or subset of users they wish to message.
+For example, if a Speaker enters 2, they will be prompted to choose between messaging Attendees of all their talks, or Attendees of a specific talk.
+If they choose a specific talk, then they will be prompted to enter the ID of the event as well as the content of the message.
+5. Entering 0 for any type of User will return you to the main menu.